ARMmbed/GettingStartedmbedOS/Docs/FirstProjectmbedOS.md

 ## Step 6: build

-To build the executable, run the `yotta build` command in the top level directory:
+To build the application, run the `yotta build` command in the top level directory:
 ```
 $ yt build
 info: generate for target: frdm-k64f-gcc 0.0.21 at ~\blinky\yotta_targets\frdm-k64f-gcc